guangyangzeng/guangyangzeng.github.io/_pages/about.md

 ---

 I received the B.Eng. degree in automation and the Ph.D. degree in control science and engineering from Zhejiang University, Hangzhou, China, in 2017 and 2022.
-Now I am a Postdoctoral Fellow at the School of Data Science, the Chinese University of Hong Kong, Shenzhen, Shenzhen, China.
-My research interests include statistical inference, state estimation, and wireless sensor networks.
+I then worked as a Postdoctoral Fellow at the School of Data Science, the Chinese University of Hong Kong, Shenzhen, Shenzhen, China.
+I am currently a tenure-track Associate Professor with the School of Intelligence Science and Engineering, Harbin Institute of Technology, Shenzhen, Shenzhen, China.
+My research interests include robot perception and localization, underwater robotics, and statistical inference.

 Education
 ======